FlavScents AInsights Entry for (Z)-3-hexen-1-yl acetate (CAS: 3681-71-8)

 2. Sensory Profile

-- Odor and Flavor Descriptors: (Z)-3-hexen-1-yl acetate is known for its fresh, green, and fruity aroma, often described as reminiscent of freshly cut grass or green apples.
-It has a moderate intensity and good diffusion, making it a popular choice for imparting a natural green note.
+- Odor and Flavor Descriptors: The compound is noted for its fresh, green, and fruity aroma, often described as reminiscent of freshly cut grass or green apples.
+It has a moderate intensity and good diffusion properties.

 Citation hooks: FlavScents; peer-reviewed sensory literature